datacentricdesign/iob22/code-practice/02-vending-machine/step1.md

 [TODO GIF OF HOW IT SHOULD LOOK LIKE]

-There are a few things that we can work on (or many), but let’s focus on the choices: in this code practice we will ask more information depending on the user’s choice
+There are a few things that we can work on (or many), but let’s focus on the choices: in this assignment we will ask more information depending on the user’s choice